Playing With Unknown Powers

 “Your gods are false, and even if they do exist, they are no god to follow if they ask for death.”

 “Ha, is that so my dare?”

 “Yes, it is.”

 “My so-called god.”
 Joan interrupted.
-“Is none other than lady purity, she is truly powerful.
-I am blessed with her might and instil her justice.”
+“Is none other than lady purity; she is truly powerful.
+I am blessed with her might and instill her justice.”